syntaxsurge/veriventure/docs/youtube-demo-script.md

 ## Segment 12 – Claim Checker / Truth Alignment

-1. **On-screen:** Navigate to AI Assistant → Claim Checker, for example `/ai-assistant/truth`.
+1. **On-screen:** Go to **AI Assistant → Claim Checker** (`/ai-assistant/truth`).
-2. **On-screen:** In the main claim field, type a real example such as `We reduced onboarding time by 40% in Q3 2025.` In the sources section, add at least one URL, such as a case study page on your site or a report URL.
-Click `Analyze` and wait for the results.
+2. **On-screen:** In **Topic**, type **Climate change** and click **Analyze** to fetch **Wikipedia** and **Grokipedia** versions.
-3. **On-screen:** Briefly scroll past the Similarity score, Missing topics, and Unique claims sections.
-Click `Publish Community Note` and show the resulting UAL and `View on DKG Explorer` link.
+3. **On-screen:** Scroll through **Similarity score**, **Missing topics**, and **Unique claims**.
+Click **Publish Community Note**, copy the returned **UAL**, then click **View on DKG Explorer**.
-   - **Voice-over 12:** “Claim Checker is for statements that matter—like traction claims, ESG metrics, or certifications.
-I paste my claim, link to my evidence, and ask the assistant to analyze it.
-It highlights differences between my claim and the sources I provided, and suggests what I might be missing.
-When I’m comfortable with the wording, I publish a Community Note to the DKG.
-That note is a signed, timestamped explanation of the claim with citations, and the UAL becomes a link I can use in decks, on landing pages, or in procurement documents to give reviewers more confidence.”
+   - **Voice-over 12:** "Claim Checker compares Wikipedia and Grokipedia for the same topic to surface agreement, missing context, and any biased or hallucinated statements.
+I’m using ‘Climate change’ because both sources are rich and often diverge—perfect for showing how the tool works.
+The analysis computes a similarity score, lists what’s missing, and flags unique claims so I can see where narratives differ.
+When I publish a Community Note, it becomes a signed, timestamped Knowledge Asset on the OriginTrail DKG with citations and a shareable UAL.
+As a founder, I use that UAL wherever my brand references the topic—press kits, policy or ESG pages, ad approvals, or RFPs—so reviewers get a neutral, verifiable summary they can click, which reduces back-and-forth and de‑risks compliance and brand safety checks."

 ## Segment 13 – Public Verify Page